zense/IIITB-StudentKit/docs/faq.md

 4. **Is branch change allowed?**

-  No, branch change is not allowed after admission.
+  Yes, Branch change is allowed after the end of first year on the basis of performance (CGPA) and Maximum 10% student strength (of one branch) can change their branch from one branch to another

 5. **If I pay the acceptance fees for iMtech at IIIT Bangalore and later make it to some other place that I prefer, will I get any refund?**

-  Yes, your acceptance fees will be refunded.
+  Yes, your acceptance fees will be refunded after deduction of Rs.
+10,000

-6. **How much of the fees need to pay to just book the seat?**
+6. **How much of the fees need to pay to confirm my seat?**

   The fees will be mentioned in your offer later.
 It is usually the fees for the first semester.